besongsamuel/sa-takehome-project-node/README.md

 Complete Checkout with Stripe Charge API.

-## Candidate instructions

-You'll receive these in email.

 ## Application overview

 This demo is written in Javascript (Node.js) with the [Express framework](https://expressjs.com/).